kamoyl/load_balanced_vpn/README.md

 ## ToDo

 - [ ] - checking if appropriate routing tables exists in iproute2/rt_tables - and manage them automatically
+- [ ] - cleaning of connections, ip rules and tables works inapropriately, needs to be corrected
+- [X] - added help (-h), so then changed obsucation (hidening to capital H)
 - [X] - automatically checking name for VPN connections (default is tun, but... who knows somebodys idea :))
 - [X] - extra parameter for amount of simultaneus connections, default is 4
 - [X] - checking how many vpn connections is open and stopping all of them, flushing related routing tables and removing related routing rules